History of the constitution of the United Kingdom: Irish independence and partition

 In 1912, the House of Lords managed to delay a Home Rule bill passed by the House of Commons.
 It was enacted as the Government of Ireland Act 1914.
 During these two years the threat of religious civil war hung over Ireland with the creation of the Unionist Ulster Volunteers opposed to the Act and their nationalist counterparts, the Irish Volunteers supporting the Act.
 The outbreak of World War I in 1914 put the crisis on political hold.
 A disorganized Easter Rising in 1916 was brutally suppressed by the British, which had the effect of galvanizing Catholic demands for independence.
 Prime Minister David Lloyd George failed to introduce Home Rule in 1918 and in the December 1918 General Election Sinn Féin won a majority of Irish seats.

-Its MPs refused to take their seats at Westminster, instead choosing to sit in the First Dáil parliament in Dublin.
+Sinn Féin MPs refused to take their seats at Westminster, instead choosing to sit in the First Dáil parliament in Dublin.
 A declaration of independence was ratified by Dáil Éireann, the self-declared Republic's parliament in January 1919.
-An Anglo-Irish War was fought between Crown forces and the Irish Republican Army between January 1919 and June 1921.
+An Anglo-Irish War was fought between British forces and the Irish Republican Army between January 1919 and June 1921.
 The war ended with the Anglo-Irish Treaty of December 1921 that established the Irish Free State.
 Six northern, predominantly Protestant counties became Northern Ireland and have remained part of the United Kingdom ever since, despite demands of the Catholic minority to unite with the Republic of Ireland.
 Britain officially adopted the name "United Kingdom of Great Britain and Northern Ireland" by the Royal and Parliamentary Titles Act 1927.